Welcome to Kicking Back with Kick-butt!

 What’s your favourite piece of kick-butt advice?

-Thank you so much for chatting with us, Tanya!
+Thank you so much for joining us, Donna!

-Click here to win a copy of HOW TO MAKE FRIENDS WITH THE SEA!
+Click here to enter to win a copy of LUPE WONG WON’T DANCE!

 Thanks for reading!